Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Which center is better for first-time guests?

 Both centers welcome first-time guests.
 Temple’s singular focus on ayahuasca provides a deep, undiluted introduction to the medicine.
-Arkana’s curated program, smaller group sizes, integrated shaman presence, and structured integration support are designed to provide comprehensive guidance for guests at every experience level, from first ceremony to advanced dietas.
+Arkana’s curated program, smaller group sizes, integrated Shipibo healer presence, and structured integration support are designed to provide comprehensive guidance for guests at every experience level, from first ceremony to advanced dietas.